oblique/voron/README.md

 If you are not using an ARM architecture processor then you will need an ARM architecture toolchain, you can use `arm-none-eabi` from Sourcery CodeBench Lite.
 You will also need `uboot-mkimage` package.
-To compile it, run
+To compile voron, run

     make